 Estimates vary, but RLS may affect up to 10% of the U.S. population.
-It is found in both sexes, but is more common in women.
-RLS can begin at any age, even young children.
+It is found in both sexes but is more common in women.
+RLS can begin at any age, even in young children.
 RLS is often unrecognized or misdiagnosed, especially if the symptoms are intermittent or mild.

 There are four primary features of RLS:

-- The symptoms are worse at night.
-Symptoms may be present only at bedtime, or begin in the evening when trying to sit for any period of time.
-Sleep problems are common with RLS, because of the difficulty it causes in getting to sleep.
-Some individuals may have symptoms throughout the day, but the symptoms will always be worse at night and better in the morning.
+The symptoms are worse at night.
+Symptoms may be present only at bedtime or begin in the evening when trying to sit for any period of time.
+Sleep problems are common with RLS because of the difficulty it causes in getting to sleep.
+Some individuals may have symptoms throughout the day, but the symptoms will always worsen at night and be better in the morning.

-There are many conditions which can mimic restless leg syndrome, including:
+Many conditions can mimic restless leg syndrome, including:

 In children, restless leg syndrome is often misdiagnosed as “growing pains.”

 What Causes Restless Leg Syndrome?

 Research into the cause of RLS is ongoing.
 In most cases, doctors do not know the cause of restless legs syndrome; however, researchers have discovered gene variants that contribute to the risk for RLS.
 Nearly half of the people with RLS also have a family member with the condition.
 RLS may be related to abnormalities in brain chemicals (neurotransmitters) that help regulate muscle movements or to abnormalities in the part of the central nervous system that controls automatic movements.